bootcampdev/work-day-calendar/README.md

 ## Notes

-Use of Moment.js library is miniamal as it was not needed extensively to work with date and time in this application
+- Use of Moment.js library is miniamal as it was not needed extensively to work with date and time in this application
+- Mantain the file structure as it was presented in the assignment

 - - -